First Special Service Force: Project Plough

-Generals Marshall and Eisenhower had already discussed Plough with the British High Command and were unwilling to compromise a chance to open an American front in Europe.
-It was believed that Plough offered the possibility of defeating the Germans, and the Americans wanted allied efforts to shift to the Pacific Theater.
+Generals Marshall and Eisenhower had already discussed Plough with the British high command and were unwilling to give up a chance to open an American front in Europe.
+It was believed that Plough offered the possibility of defeating the Germans, and the Americans wanted Allied efforts to shift to the Pacific Theater.
 The sooner the Germans were defeated, it was argued, the sooner this would become a reality.

 The first officer picked to lead the unit, Lieutenant Colonel Howard R. Johnson, did not get along well with Pyke.
 Johnson was transferred after arguing with Mountbatten and Eisenhower about the feasibility of the plan.
 (Johnson went on to form and command the 501st Parachute Infantry Regiment.)
 He was replaced by Frederick, following a suggestion by Mountbatten, which was approved by Eisenhower.
-Frederick was given the task of creating a fighting unit for Project Plough and was promoted to colonel to command it.
+Frederick was given the task of creating a fighting unit for Plough and was promoted to colonel to command it.
 By July 1942 Frederick had eased Pyke out of the picture.

-The First Special Service Force was activated on 9 July 1942 as a joint Canadian-U.S. force of three small regiments and a service battalion, directly answerable to the joint Chiefs of Staff.
-U.S. Army.
-Fort William Henry Harrison in Helena, Montana, was chosen as the primary training location, due to its flat terrain for airborne training and its close proximity to mountains for ski and winter training.
+The First Special Service Force (FSSF) was activated on 9 July 1942 as a joint Canadian-U.S. force of three small regiments and a service battalion, directly answerable to the joint Chiefs of Staff.
+US Army Fort William Henry Harrison in Helena, Montana, was chosen as the primary training location, due to its flat terrain for airborne training and its close proximity to mountains for ski and winter training.

-Frederick enjoyed a very high priority in obtaining equipment and training areas.
-Originally, due to its winter warfare mission, it had been intended that the unit should be equally made up of American, Canadian, and Norwegian troops.
+Frederick had very high priority in obtaining equipment and training areas.
+Originally, due to its winter warfare mission, it had been intended that the FSSF should be equally made up of American, Canadian, and Norwegian troops.
 However, a lack of suitable Norwegians saw this changed to half American and half Canadian.